bitfireAT/davx5-manual/accounts_collections.rst

 Automatic synchronization of the selected collections runs according to the intervals set in :ref:`account-settings-sync`.

+Immediate synchronization can be started through calendar apps (or other apps), which will initiate a sync over the sync framework, noticed by DAVx⁵.
-Immediate synchronization of the whole account can be triggered using the "Synchronization" floating action button (🔄).

-There's also a "Sync all" button that syncs all selected collections in the Accounts overview.
+Alternatively trigger synchronization inside DAVx⁵ by using either the "Synchronization" floating action button (🔄) to synchronize selected collections in a specific account, or the "Sync all" button which syncs all selected collections across all accounts in the Accounts overview.

 You can also use the `app shortcut <https://developer.android.com/develop/ui/views/launch/shortcuts>`_: if you long-tap the DAVx⁵ icon in the launcher and drag it to your desktop, you can start synchronization of all accounts with one tap.

 .. _refresh-collections: